balancer-team/.github/profile/README.md

 ## Balancer

-Balancer makes accounting and finance software.
+We make accounting and finance software.